Dotted wavy line and wavy line pottery: Background

 In the later Holocene, fishers and hunter-gatherers in Northern Africa created pottery that was characterized by decorative incised and dotted wavy lines.
 These pieces were created between ten thousand and five thousand years ago, making them some of the oldest known pieces of African pottery.
 These people lived during the African humid period in semi-permanent and permanent settlements around the numerous bodies of water that existed in the now-arid regions of North and East Africa.
 These settlements are characterized by the discovery of wavy line pottery found in conjunction with barbed bone points, which are adaptations for an "aqualithic" lifestyle, that is, a lifestyle dependent on bodies of water.

 Archaeology

 Many pieces of wavy line and dotted wavy line pottery were discovered in the Khartoum Hospital and Shaheinab sites in the Nile Valley of Sudan.
 Khartoum was settled during the Mesolithic era.
 The Shaheinab site is just north of the Khartoum site on the west bank of the Nile River.
 Extensive excavations were done at these sites by archaeologist A. J. Arkell in the late 1940s and early 1950s.
 Although the majority of wavy line and dotted wavy line pottery examples come from these two sites, additional pieces have been discovered across the north and east of Africa.
-The oldest evidence comes from the sites of Tagalagal and Adrar Bous 10 in Niger where thermoluminescence dates hint to ca. 10.000 BC, while the oldest more reliable C14 date - from Temet in Niger - proofs that pottery production was invented independently in Africa at latest around 8.600 BC.
+The oldest evidence comes from the sites of Tagalagal and Adrar Bous 10 in Niger where thermoluminescence dates hint to c.
+10,000 BC, while the oldest more reliable C14 date—from Temet in Niger—proofs that pottery production was invented independently in Africa at latest around 8600 BC.